Who is required to take USPAP courses?

-Real property appraisers are required to take the 15-Hour National USPAP Course (or its equivalent) to obtain a state credential.
+- Real property appraisers are required to take the 15-Hour National USPAP Course (or its equivalent) to obtain a state credential.
 Once credentialed, all real property appraisers must take the 7-Hour National USPAP Update Course (or its equivalent) once every two calendar years.
-The seven hour course focuses on changes to USPAP.

-Foundation Appraisal Sponsors who confer personal property designations must implement the minimum personal property qualifications, or the Personal Property Appraiser Qualification Criteria.
-These Criteria include USPAP requirements.
+- In addition, appraisers of all types of property (business valuation, personal property, and real property) are often required to comply with USPAP because of their affiliation with various appraisal trade organizations.
+For example, Appraisal Foundation sponsors who confer personal property designations must implement the minimum personal property qualifications, or the Personal Property Appraiser Qualification Criteria.
+These criteria include USPAP requirements.
 For details, please review the Personal Property Appraiser Qualification Criteria booklet .

 Can I take USPAP online or in the classroom?